WCoetser/Trl.PegParser/Readme.md

 # PEG Operator Syntax

-The parser generator the following operators for specifying parsing rules:
+The parser generator uses the following operators for specifying parsing rules:

 - And predicate: `&(E)` - the brackets are required
 - Empty string: `[]`